Mathew Knowles is using his personal experience with breast cancer to help raise awareness among men.

 As a survivor of male breast cancer, who is living with the BRCA2 gene mutation, Knowles wants people to know what resources are available to them.
 He recently spoke with Blavity about his journey with cancer and how others can take proactive measures for themselves.

-Nearly five years ago, Knowles learned he was diagnosed with breast cancer after he noticed a few tiny spots of blood that bled through his shirt.
+Nearly five years ago, he learned he was diagnosed with breast cancer after he noticed a few tiny spots of blood that bled through his shirt.

-Shortly after receiving the news, Knowles underwent a mastectomy for the one breast affected.
+Shortly after receiving the news, he underwent a mastectomy for the one breast affected.
 During his surgery, his doctor also ran tests on his genes.
-Afterward, Knowles learned that he had BCRA2
+Afterward, Knowles learned that he had BCRA2.

 “He took the test while in surgery and then called me days later to come to his office, and that’s where I found that I was BRCA2 genetically mutated,” he shared.
-“And what that means is not that you’re gonna get it [cancer], but in my case, it could grow.
-It means you have a strong possibility of maybe getting it.”
+“And what that means is not that you’re gonna get it [cancer], but in my case, it did.
+It means you have a stronger possibility of maybe getting it.”

 This became a transformative time in his life because he knew he had to enhance his lifestyle to help decrease his chances of breast cancer returning and possibly prostate cancer.

 “I’m a research kind of guy, I like to read up on things and talk to my doctor.
 And we came up with a plan that I need to have a healthy lifestyle.
 What did that mean?
 I need to exercise.
 I was overweight by 30 to 40 pounds [and I’m] still working on that.
 Those are the things that I needed to do when I found out that I had BRCA2 that was genetically mutated,” he explained.
-“And one of those things also a major concern for me is my higher risk of prostate cancer, right?
-Which is part of genetic testing by the way.”
+“And one of those things also a major concern for me is my higher risk of prostate cancer, right?”

 After doing a study with the University of Washington, it was uncovered that Knowles’ family had a long history of cancer.